St Bees Village School

 Here are some dates you may find useful:

-Friday 12th February - Break up for half term
+Friday 27th May - Break up for half term.

 REMEMBER - if you would like to look at a copy of the latest letter sent home, they are posted on the website.
 Click on the 'General information' link on the left, then select 'Newsletters'.